jlodenius/AoC/2022/README.md

 > exponentially larger.
 Brute force still worked though without any further optimisation.
 > Speed dropped from a few ms in part one to about 3 minutes in part two (with a release build...)
 > Should definitely come back to this one for improvements.
 Memoization for one.

+### Day 17
+> Not sure why part 2 is not giving me the right answer, works for sample input but not the real.
+> Leaving this one for now and moving on.